 To get a sense of the time-series of treatment effects, Figure A10 presents separate regression discontinuity estimates for each quarter, including both pre- and post-reform quarters.
-The RD estimate is not statistically significant prior to the reform.
-We see the treatment blocks experiencing greater permitting activity approximately four quarters after the reform.
+The RD estimate is generally not statistically significant prior to the reform.
+We see the treatment blocks experiencing greater permitting activity approximately four quarters after the reform, and the point estimates more than double two to three years after the reform.